B1NARY-GR0UP/nwa/README.md

 - **GitHub Action Example**

-You may refer to the other commands introduced in the "Usage" section for optimization.
+When there are **mismatched** or **failed** entries in the result of `nwa check`, `nwa` will return a non-zero exit code, causing the CI to fail.

-> One approach to determine if the `check` command passes is to check if there is `mismatched=0` in the output.
-If it exists, the check passes; otherwise, it does not.
+You may refer to the other commands or flags introduced in the "Usage" section for optimization.

 ```yaml
 name: Pull Request Check